 Full disclosure: I built this one.
 I'll be as honest as I can.

-AEO Copilot is the only tool in this list built specifically for freelancers and agencies managing multiple client brands.
-Every other tool assumes you're tracking one brand for one company.
-AEO Copilot assumes you're tracking five or ten brands for five or ten different clients, and the workflow is designed around that.
+AEO Copilot is the only tool in this list built specifically for AI-native freelancers and agencies: the people who already work with Claude and AI agents every day, managing multiple client brands.
+Every other tool assumes you're tracking one brand for one company from a dashboard.
+AEO Copilot assumes you're tracking five or ten brands for five or ten clients, and that you'd rather pull the data into your own workflow than log into another tab.

-What it tracks: ChatGPT, Gemini, Claude, and Perplexity.
+What it tracks: ChatGPT, Claude, Perplexity, and Google AI Overviews.
 You define topics, set prompts, and the platform runs them on a schedule or manually.
 It reports on Visibility Score (how often the brand appears), Sentiment (positive/neutral/negative), Competitive Share (your brand's mention rate vs. named competitors), and Visibility Trend over time.

 What it doesn't do well: It doesn't have the deep custom workflow builder that something like AirOps offers.
-If you're a large enterprise wanting to run hundreds of prompts daily across a custom set of AI models, there are more powerful tools.
+If you're a large enterprise wanting to run hundreds of prompts daily across a custom set of AI models, there are tools built for that scale.
 But for the agency delivering this as a service to 5 to 20 clients, it's the right fit.

 Start free → | See the website audit → | AEO Copilot vs Peec.ai vs Profound: detailed comparison →